wptrainingteam/learn-wp-content/developer-learning-pathway/wordpress-hooks/03-filter-hooks.md

     return $content;
 }
 ```

+You don’t have to name the argument the same as the variable name passed from the filter, but it does make it easier if you do.

 Notice that you have to return the updated data.
 This is so that the original variable being updated from the `apply_filters` call gets the update data.